 In fact, according to the Techforce Foundation, demand for new technicians has nearly doubled since 2020.
 And the auto industry will be short roughly 800,000 technicians by 2025.
 This will have profound effects on many dealerships financially.
-Fixed operations revenue represents a large portion of your bottom line — even more so now as the new car chip shortage continues — and without technicians, this stream of revenue will take a hit.
+Fixed operations revenue represents a large portion of your bottom line and without technicians, this stream of revenue will take a hit.

 So what can you do?

-The good news is that there are people out there with the skills and desire to be great auto technicians, and according to a recent Hireology study, workers today are generally not loyal to their current employers.
+The good news is that there are people out there with the skills and desire to be great automotive technicians, and according to a recent Hireology study, workers today are generally not loyal to their current employers unless their expectations for growth and fulfilling work are met.
 This means there is opportunity to connect with and attract great talent for your roles.
 You just need to take some time to re-think your recruiting strategy and adopt some fresh techniques to make these roles more desirable for your current workforce.

 At Hireology we work with thousands of dealers.
-We asked some to share what they’re doing in order to build a pipeline of great technician talent:
+We asked some to share what they’re doing in order to build a pipeline of great technician talent.
+Below are five of the most effective ways our customers recruit top automotive technician talent.

 Connect with local tech schools

 There are millions of young people entering the workforce every single year.
-Why not form relationships with these folks early on in their college careers so that when they are ready to work, they’re familiar with your dealership, and interested in your technician roles?
+Why not form relationships with these folks early on in their college careers so that when they are ready to work, they’re familiar with your dealership and interested in your automotive technician roles?

 We have one customer who regularly connects with relevant programs at its local tech school in order to educate young talent on this type of work and what they offer as a dealership.
 They also work to form relationships with the students individually — even inviting them to events on-site at their dealership.
 Not only do these efforts give this dealership a leg up, but they also are great for further changing the perception of technician work among the workforce.